-To some extent, different editors will mean slightly different things by a category of editing – because they are individuals with different skills and experience – but they will agree in broad terms what each variety means.
+Different editors will often mean slightly different things by a category of editing they provide – because they are individuals with different skills and experience – but they will agree in broad terms what each variety means.

 There are three main stages of editing.
 They are, in the order they should be performed: